gotchoices/MyCHIPs/doc/sim-docker.md

 for example) now is a good time to check out the configuration file: config.dock.

-If you want to change configuration items, make a similar file in the "local"
+If you want to change configuration items, make a similar file in the "local" subdirectory (example of this in sim/sample):
-subdirectory:
 ```
   local/config.dock
 ```
-and put in there whatever settings you want to modify from the config.dock in this folder.
+and include whatever settings you want to modify from the config.dock in this folder.
 Some good things to focus on include:
 ```
   agentwins, peerwins, spawins #X,Y screen coordinates of logging xterms